 Game Mechanics Help.
 If you are trying to work out a specific game mechanic, describe the mechanic you are trying to use, the problem you’re having with it, and what you are trying to accomplish (or simply the latter) in a forum post here or on BGDF.com.
 A fresh set of eyes is sometimes all it takes to move forward.
 In some cases, the mechanic itself may just be the wrong choice.
 You are sure to receive a wide range of responses from the more conservative proven concepts to the outlandish and untested.
 When in doubt remember "KISS"- Keep It Simple, Stupid.
 Any mechanics you use need to be thoroughly tested.
 Make sure they are right for the game.
 Complex mechanics may unnecessarily slow the game down, generate confusion, and take away from the enjoyment of the game.
 The mechanics shouldn’t distract players from the theme (in a non-abstract game) or the strategy (in an abstract).
 If you are unsure of your mechanics, run them by other designers and gamers first before spending time on art, theme, or further development.

 One word of advice on working with artists is to give them some flexibility.
 If you over-constrain the work they must produce, you’re limiting their own creative drive.
 You want them to enjoy the project as much as you do and rather than spend time defining exactly what each ‘thing’ must look like, give a general idea and let the artist do the work.
 If things aren’t quite right, don’t be afraid to say that you have something else in mind.
-Ultimately, at this point, you are the customer.
+Understand that if you missed the chance to change things during proofing, you may have to pay more to have something updated.
+Their time is not free.
+Ultimately, at this point, you are the customer, but that doesn't mean that customer-driven changes don't cost money.
+So spend a lot of time proofing any commissioned artwork.
+And--- Pay your artists- and all freelancers- sooner than others like printers.

 Playtesting.
 There are many ways to playtest your game and you should explore them all.
 You can not anticipate every possible situation that may result in a broken aspect of your game.
 Further, you should approach playtesting knowing that rules clear to you may be mud to someone else.
 Testing should be performed with a prototype or multiple prototypes.
 Start extensive playtesting internally by setting up some solo games and conceptual situations well before others see the game.
 Then, try your game out with friends or family members.
 Consider expanding to a local game shop for external testing on ‘open gaming nights’ and have it tested by your local gaming group or even complete strangers.
 Record all feedback.
 At first, you may want to just explain concepts to players verbally.
 In later tests, you’ll want to give the game to a player or group who will not have the benefit of your verbal explanations- this tests how well you’ve written your rules.
 You may be surprised to find key concepts are taken the wrong way or missed entirely, resulting in questions and frustration.
 Don’t be frustrated or offended.
 This may not be caused by the game itself- but by the way you have failed to communicate how to play.